HarshaBhat24/echopath/README.md

 npm run dev
 ```

-The React app will be available at `http://localhost:5174` (or another port if 5173 is in use)
+The React app will be available at `http://localhost:5173` (or another port if 5173 is in use)

-## API Endpoints

-- `GET /` - Root endpoint
-- `GET /api/health` - Health check
-- `POST /api/echo` - Echo message endpoint
-- `GET /api/info` - Server information
-- `GET /docs` - FastAPI automatic documentation (Swagger UI)

 ## Development